Tips for visiting Essen Spiel (2025)

 I have attended Essen Spiel a few times and had an amazing time and learned a lot about visiting the event.

-It’s huge and can be quite costly and with a lot to do in 4 days so you don’t want to be wasting too much time, or money.
+It’s a huge event and can be quite costly with a lot to do in 4 days.
+So in this post, I want to cover as much as possible with a focus on saving time and money where possible.

 1 – Buy Essen Spiel tickets online